Meka-Sai-Krithik/Weather_app/README.md

 # Weather_app
-WeatherWise is a user-friendly weather application designed to provide real-time, accurate weather updates tailored to your location.
+Weather_app is a user-friendly weather application designed to provide real-time, accurate weather updates tailored to your location.
 The app features a clean, intuitive interface that makes it easy to access essential weather information at a glance